 Yoga therapy is well established as a treatment for depression and anxiety.
 Studies have shown that yoga boosts the neurotransmitter GABA (gamma-aminobutyric acid), which is important because GABA levels are statistically low in people who experience substance abuse, anxiety, and depression.
 Other studies are ongoing to prove the efficacity of yoga therapy on neurological and immune conditions as well as respiratory conditions such as asthma.

 My aim is to empower you to practice yoga at home and to have the tools you need to help you with health and life balance issues.
-At the end of a session you will go home with a yoga sequence especially designed for you and your needs at a given moment.
+At the end of a session you will leave with a carefully written plan of instructions/recordings, so you can practice on your own.

 During the last 10 years, I developed hands-on knowledge of how to adapt yoga techniques to the most vulnerable.